 Fort Myers, Cape Coral, and Lehigh Acres in Lee County are among the biggest cities in Southwest Florida where the real estate market is thriving.
-According to Florida Realtors, single-family homes are going under contract a median of 12 days after being listed, while median sales prices are up by 17.7%.
+According to Florida Realtors, sales volume of single-family homes has increased by 16.9% while median sales prices are up by 24.6%.

 Southwest Florida is seeing a housing construction boom, as developers strive to keep up with demand.
 In fact, Cape Coral and Fort Myers are seeing the 2nd largest increase in single-family home construction in the country, an indication of just how strong the real estate market is in Southwest Florida cities.